Africa

 Day 8

-Today we suggest an optional half day Walking Tour of Salta, one of the most picturesque cities in Argentina with an attractive contrast between its traditional colonial buildings with their railed balconies and modern urban architecture.
+Today we suggest an optional half day City Tour of Salta, one of the most picturesque cities in Argentina with an attractive contrast between its traditional colonial buildings with their railed balconies and modern urban architecture.

 Plaza 9 de Julio is at the heart of the city and surrounded by some of its most important buildings, numerous bars and restaurants.
 The 18th century Church and Convent of San Francisco has been declared a minor basilica by the Vatican.
 The Cabildo and Historical Museum of the North was the former seat of government of the Spanish Viceroy and subsequently the provincial government.
 The 16th century Convent of San Bernardo, whose portal is carved from an algarrobo (carob) tree, is considered a jewel of colonial art.
 The Italian designed Basilica Cathedral housese the remains of General Martín Miguel de Guemes, a hero of the battle for independence.